Skip to content

 Key Takeaway: Functions are defined with let name params = body.
 No return keyword - last expression is the return value.

 Why It Matters: First-class functions enable functional programming patterns like map, filter, and reduce used in data processing pipelines.
-F# functions compose cleanly without side effects, making code easier to debug compared to imperative equivalents.
+F# functions compose cleanly without side effects, making code easier to test in isolation: a pure function with the same inputs always produces the same outputs, eliminating environmental dependencies that complicate unit tests.
+This property is fundamental to reliable, predictable software systems.

 Example 6: Function Composition